ASX Cannabis Stocks Guide 2021: Here’s everything you need to know

-Currently in Australia five companies are taking treatments through clinical trials or have imminent plans to do so.
+In Australia, a handful of cannabis companies are taking treatments through clinical trials or have imminent plans to do so.

 Clinical trials are generally divided into three phases.
 Phase 1 focuses on safety, Phase 2 tests for effectiveness and Phase 3 examines whether the new drug is an improvement on existing treatment.
 Sometimes trials are further divided into parts A and B, where a B stage is generally more rigorous.